-In my view, we can say a similar thing about the Russian Orthodox Church and American Evangelical Christianity.
-Both subgroups of Christianity have evolved to dominate much of their territory and culturally-visible religious “air-time.”
+The Russian Orthodox Church and American Evangelical Christianity have both evolved to dominate much of their geographic territory and culturally-visible religious “air-time.”
 When the U.S. media says the word “Christian” today, they almost always mean “Evangelical Christian,” despite the numerous other denominations with much longer pedigree and widely different views on social issues.
-As I have noted before, a male Baptist from Alabama and a female Episcopalian from Massachusetts have little common ground on any social issue of importance, but only the Baptist’s views are commonly reported as “Christian.”
+As I have noted before, a male Baptist from Alabama and a female Episcopalian from Massachusetts have little common ground on any social issue of importance, but only the Baptist’s views are commonly reported by the media as “Christian.”

 Both Russian Orthodoxy and American Evangelicalism have also adapted into cozy relationships with autocratic and non-religious governing forces.
 I am assuming here that you realize that both Vladimir Putin and Donald Trump have never really personally practiced any traditional “religious ethic” in their respective professional or personal lives.
 If that is news to you, then you are probably in the wrong place.

 About a year ago the “Erasmus” blog of The Economist magazine, which periodically explores “the interplay between religion and policy,” wrote about the parallels between these two variants of Christianity, as well as their closer relationship with each other since the election of Donald Trump in 2016.
 Franklin Graham, son of the late evangelist Billy Graham, appears to be a key link between the Russian church and President Trump.

 My perspective on this relationship is that we are seeing an application of the “alternative lesson” of the Roman Emperor Constantine the Great (CE 272 –337).
 The “traditional story” is that Constantine boldly converted to Christianity and then made the Roman Catholic Church the official religion of the empire.